 A PsyD in general psychology can prepare you for many different types of careers in the field.
 With this degree, you can qualify to work independently in your own practice or in leading clinical positions in healthcare institutions, schools, legal organizations, or private businesses.
 While this list is by no means comprehensive, the following roles are just some of the careers you may find with a PsyD in general psychology.

 Clinical psychology is one of the largest specialties within the field.

 Clinical psychologists evaluate, diagnose, and treat individuals and groups affected by behavioral, emotional, and physical obstacles.

-According to the U.S. Bureau of Labor Statistics (BLS), clinical psychologists earn an average annual salary of $87,450.
+According to the U.S. Bureau of Labor Statistics (BLS), clinical psychologists earn a median annual salary of $82,510.